SODALITE-EU/application-optimisation/AI/containers/README.md

 singularity build --fakeroot --sandbox torch_pip_glow/ torch_pip_glow.def
 ```
+Note that the container definition files expect the ubuntu base directory to be located in the working directory.
+Should this not be the case, change the relevant line in the definition file to reflect the change (see ``From:`` declaration).

 To interactively test the created sandbox, one of the following commands can be used:
 ```
 singularity shell <container_directory> # changes applied may influence all containers; e.g. installing a pip package will cause all other containers to use same package in this interactive mode